ollegreen/Retail_Sales_Demand_Predictions/capstone_proposal.md

 **Olle**

+To start we will visualise the data to get a better grip of what it looks like and how the different categorical data could be helping in the predictive demand forecasting model.

 **Before submitting your proposal, ask yourself. . .**

-- Does the proposal you have written follow a well-organized structure similar to that of the project template?
+- Does the proposal you have written follow a well-organized structure similar to that of the project template? **Answer**: Yes.

 - Is each section (particularly **Solution Statement** and **Project Design**) written in a clear, concise and specific fashion?
-Are there any ambiguous terms or phrases that need clarification?
+Are there any ambiguous terms or phrases that need clarification? **Answer:** Yes
 - Would the intended audience of your project be able to understand your proposal?
 - Have you properly proofread your proposal to assure there are minimal grammatical and spelling mistakes?
-- Are all the resources used for this project correctly cited and referenced?
+- Are all the resources used for this project correctly cited and referenced? **Answer:** Yes

+## References

+Jaipuria, S., & Mahapatra, S. S. (2014).
+An improved demand forecasting method to reduce bullwhip effect in supply chains.
+Expert Systems with Applications, 41(5), 2395–2408. https://doi.org/10.1016/j.eswa.2013.09.038

+Shukla, M., & Jharkharia, S. (2011).
+ARIMA models to forecast demand in fresh supply chains.
+International Journal of Operational Research, 11(1), 1. https://doi.org/10.1504/ijor.2011.040325

+Thomas, D. J., & Griffin, P. M. (1996).
+Coordinated supply chain management.
+European Journal of Operational Research, 94(1), 1–15. https://doi.org/10.1016/0377-2217(96)00098-7